Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Piqsels

-The typical miniature horse is a perfectly proportioned sized-down version of its larger full-sized equine counterpart.
-These little horses come in a wide array of coat colors just like regular horses.
-They even have their own association called the American Miniature Horse Association (AMHA) that was developed to promote the animals and create a permanent registry for them.
+The typical miniature horse is a perfectly proportioned sized-down version of their larger full-sized equine counterpart.
+These little horses come in a wide array of coat colors, just like regular horses.
+They even have their own association, called the American Miniature Horse Association (AMHA), which was developed to promote the animals and create a permanent registry for them.

-Compared to full size horses, miniature horses are easy to keep and considerably less expensive to care for.
-They have wonderful personalities like their larger counterparts and enjoy spending time with their human owners.
+Compared to full-sized horses, miniature horses are easy to keep and considerably less expensive to care for.
+They have wonderful personalities and enjoy spending time with their human owners.

 miniature horse in grass_Peter is Shaw 1991_Shutterstock